hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july09.jpg "Pendulum")

-    Distance covered: 59 nm
+    Daily progress: 109 km (59 nm)
-    Distance to Victoria: 2860 nm
+    Distance to Victoria: 5,297 km (2860 nm)

 ##### 0700
 Been turning radar on more often, as there is no break to this fog.
 We don't leave it on, as it is a power-sucker.
 This, paired with AIS is essential out here.
 I can imagine that it wasn't crucial during Moitessier and Lin & Larry Pardey's time, as there was less shipping.
 Now, I see targets everyday, as cargo is circling the globe from one port to the next.

-Gliding at a reasonable 4-4.5 knots, heading northeast.
+Gliding at a reasonable 8 km/h (4.5 kn), heading northeast.
 The winds will shift to the southwest tomorrow, and will increase a lot.
 If it gets too crazy we will heave to.
 I've no desire to take risks anyore, not for speed anyway.

 As I am writing this, the fog cleared ahead!
 WOW!
 Look at that horizon line!
 What-a-BEAUTY!
 Never thought I'd miss the sight of it this much.
 I will not last, but for now I'll take it, it is here, it is pleasant and I am happy.
 The world just got a lot sharper and I love it!